 There are many diseases that can impact a dog’s vision and cause them to go blind.
 Some of the most common conditions causing blindness in dogs include: cataracts, SARDS, and Glaucoma.

 Cataracts are among the most common medical causes of vision loss in dogs.
 A pet develops cataracts when there is a change in protein that alters the lens of the eye.
+The change is very visible and easily spotted by pet parents.

 This protein causes a cloudy, white film to appear on the lens.
 The dog’s vision will worsen over time as the lens becomes more and more opaque.
 As the lens clouds over, it blocks light from reaching a dog’s retina.
 Some dogs with cataracts may see a slow transition to blindness, while others may seem to go blind overnight.
 A dog with diabetes stands a high probability of developing cataracts.